DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 * The purpose of a use case is to define a piece of coherent behavior without revealing the internal structure of the system.

-* In the model, the execution of each use case is independent of the others, although an implementation of the use cases may create implicit dependencies among them.
+* In the model, the execution of each use case is independent of the others, although implementation of the use cases may create implicit dependencies among them.

 * Each use case represents an orthogonal piece of functionality whose execution can be mixed with the execution of other use cases.